mingwhy/bioinfo_homemade_tools/DosageCompensation/README.md

 Straub, Tobias, Charlotte Grimaud, Gregor D. Gilfillan, Angelika Mitterweger, and Peter B. Becker.
 "The chromosomal high-affinity binding sites for the Drosophila dosage compensation complex."
 PLoS genetics 4, no. 12 (2008): e1000302.

+>All data correspond to Drosophila genome version dm2 and annotation version gadfly 4.3.
+Raw data was deposited at the NCBI gene expression omnibus, GEO (data series GSE12292).
+Wild type profiles and locations of high-affinity sites are available for browsing at http://genome1.bio.med.uni-muenchen.de.

 ##
 1-s2.0-S109727651500670X-mmc3.xlsx is downloaded from Table S2 of paper: